danielv00/titanic-api/README.md

 Required modules for this repository:<br>
 pandas matplotlib numpy configparser aiosqlite aiofiles uvicorn fastapi <br><br>

 How to run this web service?
-Execute the follwoing command:<br>
+Execute the following command:<br>
 python -m uvicorn titanic:app --reload<br><br>

 After running the service on local machine the Swagger documentation can be found here:<br>